Cele3x/guild-log-analysis/CONTRIBUTING.md

 - Release notes
 - Contributor list

-Thank you for contributing to WoW Guild Analysis!
+Thank you for contributing to Guild Log Analysis!